My Community and I

 - Discuss how students drew important people, places and things in their communities.
 Tell the class that through this lesson they'll be exploring where their communities are located.

 - Ask your students to read the other vocabulary terms: school, city, state, country, and planet.
-Tell them they'll be exploring a map to further investigate what these terms mean.
+Tell them they'll use a map as a text to gather information and explore what the vocabulary terms mean.

 - Tell your class that the next part of the lesson will help them develop knowledge and understanding about where their community is located.